zeek/spicy/doc/programming/language/variables.rst

 At the global module level, we declare variables with the ``global`` keyword::

-    global NAME: TYPE [= DEFAULT];
+    [public] global NAME: TYPE [= DEFAULT];

 This defines a global variable called ``NAME`` with type ``TYPE``.
+If the variable is declared with ``public`` visibility other modules can reference it.
 If a default is giving, Spicy initialized the global accordingly before any code executes.
 Otherwise, the global received a type-specific default, typically the type's notion of a null value.
 As a result, globals are always initialized to a well-defined value.

-As a shortcut, you can skip ``: TYPE`` if the global comes with a default.Spicy then just applies the expression's type to the global.
+As a shortcut, you can skip ``: TYPE`` if the global comes with a default.
+Spicy then just applies the expression's type to the global.

 We define global constants in a similar way, just replacing ``global`` with ``const``: